eva7wandb/Eva7_Weights_Heist/S5/Readme.md

 - starting from the 8th iteration of class.
 - used some image augmentation like Random Rotation and as the data is not that complex hence we reduced the drop out rate to 0.05.
 - made some changes in the architecture to reduce the number of parameters.
+- Also learning rate was used as 0.08 (slightly larger than before so that loss could converge in the given number of epochs.
+- In LR Scheduler StepLR with step size = 8 was used.

 ## Architecture and Number of Parameters Round 1 -